damianboh/sg_attractions_outings_django/README.md

 ## 5. Email Notifications and Async Processes

-- Celery is used when email notifications are sent via an async process for smoother experience.
+- Celery is used when email notifications are sent via an async process.
 - Django signal is sent when an invitation is sent by the outing creator, and when a user updates attendance, to implement the following:
   - Users will **receive an invitation email when they're invited** to an outing.
   - Creator of the outing will **receive an update email when invitees change their attendance** status.